 The world's largest church, built over the tomb of St. Peter, is the most imposing and breathtaking architectural achievement of the Renaissance (although much of the lavish interior dates to the Baroque).
-The physical statistics are impressive: it covers 18,000 square yards, runs 212 yards in length, and is surmounted by a dome that rises 435 feet and measures 138 feet across its base.
-Its history is equally impressive.
-No fewer than five of Italy's greatest artists—Bramante, Raphael, Peruzzi, Antonio Sangallo the Younger, and Michelangelo—died while striving to erect it.
+It covers 18,000 square yards, runs 212 yards in length, and is surmounted by a dome that rises 435 feet and measures 138 feet across its base.
+Five of Italy's greatest artists—Bramante, Raphael, Peruzzi, Antonio Sangallo the Younger, and Michelangelo—died while striving to erect it.

 The history of the original St. Peter's goes back to AD 349, when the emperor Constantine completed a basilica over the site of the tomb of St. Peter, the Church's first pope.
-The original church stood for more than 1,000 years, undergoing a number of restorations and alterations, until, toward the middle of the 15th century, it was verging on collapse.
-In 1452 a reconstruction job began but was quickly abandoned for lack of money.
+The original church stood for more than 1,000 years, undergoing a number of restorations and alterations, until, toward the middle of the 15th century, it was on the verge of collapse.
+In 1452, a reconstruction job began but wasabandoned for lack of money.
 In 1503, Pope Julius II instructed the architect Bramante to raze

 St. Peter's Crossing and Dome

-Works by Giotto and Filarete
+Works by Giotto, Michelangelo, and Borromini

-From the right side of the Basilica's vestibule; from here, you can either take the elevator or climb the long flight of shallow stairs to the roof (06/69883462, elevator €7, stairs €5; Apr.–Sept., daily 8–6; Oct.–Mar., daily 8–5; on a Papal Audience Wed., opens after the audience finishes, about noon; closed during ceremonies in piazza).
-From here, you'll see a surreal landscape of vast, sloping terraces, punctuated by domes.
-The roof affords unusual perspectives both on the dome above and the piazza below.
-The terrace is equipped with the inevitable souvenir shop and restrooms.
-A short flight of stairs leads to the entrance of the tamburo (drum)—the base of the dome—where, appropriately enough, there's a bust of Michelangelo, the dome's principal designer.
-Within the drum, another short ramp and staircase give access to the gallery encircling the base of the dome.
+From the right side of the basilica's vestibule, you can take the elevator or climb the long flight of stairs to the roof (06/69883462; €7 elevator, €5 stairs; Apr.–Sept., daily 8–6; Oct.–Mar., daily 8–5; closed during Papal Audience [Wed. until 1 pm]; closed during other ceremonies in piazza).
+From here, you'll see a landscape of vast, sloping terraces, punctuated by domes.
+The terrace has a souvenir shop and restrooms.
+Another flight of stairs leads to the tamburo (drum)—the base of the dome—where there's a bust of Michelangelo, the dome's principal designer.
+Within the drum, another ramp and staircase give access to the gallery encircling the base of the dome.
 (You also have the option of taking an elevator to this point.)
 From here, you have a dove's-eye view of the interior of the church.
 If you're of stout heart and strong lungs, you can then take the stairs that wind around the elevator to reach the cramped space of the lantern balcony for a gorgeous panorama of Rome and the countryside on a clear day.
 There's also a nearly complete view of the palaces, courtyards, and gardens of the Vatican.